Dorothy Day

 “And I thought, ‘God, isn’t she admirable?’
 To say a thing like that in public, and not to defend herself on the morals charge whatsoever, but just simply to say yes, that she just remembered that she had two winter coats at home in the closet and she could only wear one.
 She just was a woman of principle, at any expense to herself whatsoever.
 Never did she come first, she was always last in whatever God’s cause was.
 So that’s why I admired her.
 I certainly don’t have her virtues, but I admire them.”

-On Dorothy’s visit to the Joseph House in May 1966:
+Dorothy’s visit to the Joseph House:

 “She came, and knowing how poor she lived, and knowing that certainly I was not rich in any way shape or form, but knowing also that she lived in this total disorder and total untidiness, and I at that point in life was very tidy, because I had the energy to be tidy, I was worried because my place looked nice even though it was very poor.
 And I thought, ‘Is she going to think that I don’t care about poverty?’
 I was really concerned that maybe she would be offended by that.
 And when she walked in the front door I had a little classroom on the side in what would be the living room, and they had desks and chairs and a little library, and that’s of course what she saw first.
 So I thought, ‘Well, I wonder what she’s going to think?’